ethanjcohen/graphjs/README.md

 graph.js
 =======

-A JavaScript library for rendering a dynamic graph of nodes.
+A JavaScript library for rendering a graph of nodes.
 Perfect for showing dependency diagrams or flows.

+Features:
-Nodes of the graph are DOM elements - which means nodes are fully customizable.
-Lines between the nodes are drawn using Raphael, which means they're cross-browser compatible.
+- Nodes of the graph are DOM elements - which means nodes are fully customizable
+- Lines between the nodes are drawn using Raphael, which means they're cross-browser compatible

-Works in Chrome, FireFox and IE8+
+- Works in Chrome, FireFox and IE8+
+- Nodes positions are calculated based on data, you won't need to hard-code x & y coordinates
+- Cool start-up animation

 See live examples at <a href="graphjs.org">graphjs.org</a>